abigailjs/abigail/README.md

 ## Note

 Doesn't use the variable deployment & `npm run`.
-Because _abigail prefer priority to speed and compatibility_.
+Because _abigail prefer to speed and compatibility_.

 > This matter is better to [onchange](https://www.npmjs.com/package/onchange).